juanlatorre/awesome-stars/README.md

 - [react-backoffice/backoffice](https://github.com/react-backoffice/backoffice) - React GUI-Framework based on Material UI; provides a couple of components for back-office apps (CRUD-based APIs)
 - [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building data-driven applications running on top of REST/GraphQL APIs, using TypeScript, React and Material Design
 - [benawad/dogehouse](https://github.com/benawad/dogehouse) - Taking voice conversations to the moon 🚀
+- [epicweb-dev/react-fundamentals](https://github.com/epicweb-dev/react-fundamentals) - Material for my React Fundamentals Workshop
 - [pmndrs/jotai](https://github.com/pmndrs/jotai) - 👻 Primitive and flexible state management for React
-- [prabhuignoto/react-chrono](https://github.com/prabhuignoto/react-chrono) - 🕑 Modern Timeline Component for React
 - [swdotcom/swdc-vscode-musictime](https://github.com/swdotcom/swdc-vscode-musictime) - A VS Code extension to discover the most productive music to listen to as you code
 - [vercel/server-components-notes-demo](https://github.com/vercel/server-components-notes-demo) - Experimental demo of React Server Components with Next.js.
 Deployed serverlessly on Vercel.
 - [natemoo-re/microsite](https://github.com/natemoo-re/microsite) - Do more with less JavaScript.
 Microsite is a smarter, performance-obsessed static site generator powered by Preact and Snowpack.